Carlos Zambrano: 2008 season

 Zambrano started the 2008 season by compiling a 12–4 record with a 2.76 ERA through July 27.
 At the plate, he had a batting average of .354 through September 14.
 Zambrano also had a four-hit game against the Pittsburgh Pirates on May 23, making him the first Cubs pitcher since Lew Burdette in 1964 to accomplish this feat.
 On June 21, the Cubs placed Zambrano on the 15-day disabled list (retroactive to June 19), because of a right shoulder strain.
 In his return from the DL on July 4, Zambrano pitched six shutout innings and recorded the victory in the Cubs' 2–1 win over the St. Louis Cardinals.
-On July 7, Zambrano was one of seven Chicago Cubs players announced as participants of the 2008 MLB All-Star Game.
+On July 7, Zambrano was one of seven Chicago Cubs players announced as participants of the All-Star Game.
 On July 19 he set the club record for home runs by a pitcher, when he hit a seventh inning homer in Houston off Wandy Rodríguez.
 On August 26, Zambrano set two records for hitting proficiency by a pitcher.
-His fourth-inning RBI single gave him a 13-start hitting streak, breaking Johnny Sain's record of 12, and also marked the eighth straight start in which he had an RBI, breaking the record of seven set by Wes Ferrell.
-(Note, however, that the hitting streak was not accrued over 13 consecutive starts, as the designated hitter rule was in effect in an interleague game during the streak.)
-Both streaks would end in his next start.
+His fourth-inning RBI single gave him a 13-start hitting streak, breaking Johnny Sain's record of 12, and also marked the eighth straight start in which he had an RBI, breaking the record of seven set by Wes Ferrell.Both streaks would end in his next start.

 On September 14, in his first start back after missing two starts due to rotator cuff tendinitis, Zambrano no-hit the Houston Astros 5–0.
 The game was moved to Miller Park in Milwaukee because of damage in Houston due to Hurricane Ike, making it the first neutral site no-hitter.
 Zambrano only allowed two base-runners, as he walked Michael Bourn in the fourth inning and hit Hunter Pence in the fifth inning.
 It was the first no-hitter by a Cubs pitcher since Milt Pappas did so September 2, 1972, breaking the longest drought of any team to have already had a no-hitter.
 Zambrano gave up one walk and threw 10 strikeouts over 110 pitches in his 14th win of the season and his 95th all time.